kungfuai/gcio-irs-helm-charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

 ```
-$ helm repo add kfai-facture [COMING SOON!]
+$ helm repo add facture https://helm.facture.kungfu.ai
 ```

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo kfai-facture` to see the charts.
+You can then run `helm search repo facture` to see the charts.

 ## Available Charts